alopezducas/alopezducas/README.md

 👩‍💻 I'm a Web Developer, now studying Graphic Design in Universidad Nacional de La Matanza

 🌱 Learning Illustrator, evolving in HTML and CSS

+‼ Take a look at my portfolio: https://abrilopezducas.netlify.app/

 💬 Let's talk about about graphic design and IU / UX design